murinewt/smartCard/README.md

 Smartcard-MobileApp

-Andele dev-training first challange HTML,CSS and ECMAScript6 SmartCardMobileApp challange by facebook and Andela Dev-trainig
+Andela dev-training first challange HTML,CSS and ECMAScript6 SmartCardMobileApp challange by facebook and Andela Dev-trainig

 SmartCardMobileApp is an Mobile Web Application that enables people to pay using credit card